ministryofjustice/fb-specification/specifications/section/section.schema.md

-A section is a group of elements that represent a standalone section.
+Use the Section component to group blocks together with semantic intent, ie. to represent a standalone section of a page.

 This enables the automatic creation of headings with the right level and other markup for accessibility purposes.

-A section may contain other sections.
+A section may contain any other type of blocks including other sections.

+Typically the section component should be used on content pages.